 What is scleroderma?

-Scleroderma is a chronic disease that causes abnormal growth of connective tissue.
+Scleroderma is a rare, long-term (chronic) disease that causes abnormal growth of

-scleroderma.
+body.
+This is called localized scleroderma.
 Or it may affect the whole body.
-This is known as systemic sclerosis.
+This

 What causes scleroderma?

 Scleroderma is thought to be an autoimmune disease.
 This means the symptoms are caused

 by the body attacking its own healthy tissues.
 Genes play a role in the disease, but